Optimal input potential functions in the interacting particle system method: Introduction

 In this paper we tackle the issue of the choice of the potential functions.
-Our contribution is to provide the expressions of the theoretical optimal potential functions that minimize the variance of the estimator of the IPS method.
-We hope these expressions will lead the practitioners to design more efficient potential functions, that are closer from the optimal ones.\\
+Our contribution is to provide the expressions of the optimal potential functions that minimize the asymptotic variance of the IPS estimator.
+By showing there is a positive minimum to the variance reduction we confirm the empirical result reported in the literature: the maximal variance reduction reachable with the IPS method is bounded from below.
+These expressions will hopefully lead the practitioners to design more efficient potential functions, that are close to the optimal ones.
+We give a few comments and recommendations based on the expressions of the optimal potential functions to guide the user in the choice of the potential functions.\\

 The rest of the paper is organized as follows.
-The section \ref{sec:IPS} introduces the IPS method, and section \ref{sec:optiG} presents the potential functions that minimize the asymptotic variance of the IPS estimator, then the section \ref{sec:applica} presents two example of applications on a toy model, and finally section \ref{sec:disc} discusses the implications of our results.\\
+Section \ref{sec:IPS} introduces the IPS method.
+Section \ref{sec:optiG} presents the potential functions that minimize the asymptotic variance of the IPS estimator.
+Section \ref{sec:applica} presents three examples of applications.
+Finally Section \ref{sec:disc} discusses the implications of our results.\\

 In the rest of the paper we use the following notations: We denote by $\mathscr M(A)$ the set of bounded measurable functions on a set $A$.
 If $f $ is a bounded measurable function, and $\eta$ is a measure we note $\eta(f)=\int f\,d\eta$.
 If $M$ is a Markovian kernel, we denote by $M(f)$ the function such that $M(f)(x)=\int f(y)M(dy|x)$, and for a measure $\eta$, we denote by $\eta M$ the measure such that